-There will be two application deadlines: one for Operating Grants and one for Project Grants.
+There will be one application deadline for both the Operating Grant and Project Grant streams.
+Applications will be submitted by email to the Grants Coordinator.
 All applications will be date stamped and numbered when received.
 Applicants will receive a notification that their application has been received and will be forwarded to the jury.
 A file copy of this notification will also be retained in the KAC Grants Department files.
+If applicants realize there is an error in the application after it is submitted, they may correct or update their application until the deadline.
+Once the deadline has passed, all eligible applications will be submitted to the jury "as is" without alteration or correction.

-F.7.
-Incomplete or Inaccurate Applications
+F. 7.
+Extension Requests